surniaulula/wpsso-google-merchant-feed/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 6.3.0-dev.5 (2022/02/12)**
+**Version 6.3.0-b.1 (2023/02/13)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the GMF settings page to show a notice when a background task is active (ie. clear cache or refresh cache).
+	* Updated the GMF settings page to show a notice when a background task is active.
 * **Bugfixes**
 	* None.
 * **Developer Notes**